-Habitat Condition Percentage of habitat condition class (adding up to 100%) and area of each in square metre (m2) Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural 0% m2 Near Natural (includes areas with low to moderate level of alien invasive plants) 0% m2 Degraded (includes areas heavily invaded by alien plants) 0% m2 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 100% m2 The site is currently completely transformed and disturbed with no natural vegetation present.
+Habitat Condition Percentag habitat co class (add 100%) and each in sq metre (m 2) ndition ing up to area of uare Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural 0% m 2 Near Natural (includes areas with low to moderate level of alien invasive plants) 0% m2 Degraded (includes areas heavily invaded by alien plants) 0% m2 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 100% m2 The site is currently completely transformed and disturbed with no natural vegetation present.
 Grass species dominate the site.
 Please refer to Appendix C for site photographs.

-- (c) Complete the table to indicate: - (i) the type of vegetation present on the site, including its ecosystem status; and - (ii) whether an aquatic ecosystem is present on/or adjacent to the site.
+(c) Complete the table to indicate:

+(i) the type of vegetation present on the site, including its ecosystem status; and (ii) whether an aquatic ecosystem is present on/or adjacent to the site.

 Terrestrial Ecosystems Description of Ecosystem, Vegetation Type, Original Extent, Threshold (ha, %), Ecosystem Status

 Critically

-Ecosystem threat status as per the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) Endangered According to the vegetation map ( Appendix D ) the vegetation that would have been present on the site is Groot Brak Dune Strandveld.
+Ecosystem threat status as per the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) Endangered According to the vegetation map (Appendix D) the vegetation that would have been present on the site is Groot Brak Dune Strandveld.
 This type of vegetation is classified as Endangered in the Western Cape in terms of NEMBA National list of Ecosystems that are threatened and in need of protection .
 The site is completely transformed and disturbed due to previous developments with no natural vegetation remaining.
-Refer to site photos ( Appendix C )
+Refer to site photos (Appendix C)

 Vulnerable

 Least Threatened